googleapis/repo-automation-bots/packages/snippet-bot/README.md

 This bot uses nock for mocking requests to GitHub, and snap-shot-it for capturing responses; This allows updates to the API surface to be treated as a visual diff, rather than tediously asserting against each field.

+Currently, the bot does 2 things.

+## Checks on PRs
-Currently, it only detects mismatched region tags by regex for changed files and report the status as Github Check.
+For PRs, the bot detects mismatched region tags by regex for changed files and report the status as Github Check.

 For example, the following code: